vaibhavs14/Inverter-design-and-analysis-schematic-and-layout-using-sky130pdk/README.md

 **tf (Fall Time)** is the time it takes for the output of a gate to transition from 90% of its high state to 10% of its high state.
 **tf (Rise Time)** is the time it takes for the output of a gate to transition from 10% of its low state to 90% of its low state.

 Let's calculate all parameters associated from the circuit that we have designed.
 We will also add an load to the circuit to determine the delay of the signals as the type of load used will also affect the delay of the circuit.
 We are using an **(0.2pF)** capacitor at the output.
-Large the load the delay time will also be high.
+Using larger load will also increase the delay time.

 ![collage8](https://github.com/user-attachments/assets/f4eb1a51-a288-4db8-aac9-e39dd1d8cca4)